Get access to everything we publish when you sign up for Outside+.

 “We tend to be a lot more optimistic and happier in general, which makes doing everything, including running, easier,” says Amanda Stemen, a Los Angeles–based licensed clinical social worker who coaches and counsels runners.
 “The mindset and the feelings that you have are just a little bit lighter.”

-You can express gratitude for your physical abilities, a beautiful route, great weather or the food that fuels your day.
+You can express gratitude for your physical abilities, a beautiful route, great weather, the friends you run with, or the food that fuels your day.
 Another simple way to feel more thankful is to change the language you use when you talk about running.
 Instead of “fitting in a run,” look at your workout as a choice you get to make about how you spend your time.

 “Have gratitude for the time we have for the act itself,” Engle says.
 “Reframe the experience of running itself rather than [seeing it] as a chore or something we have to squeeze in.”

-To feel the positive impact of gratitude, keep it simple and practice it often—just like running.
+To feel the benefits of practicing gratitude, keep it simple and practice it often—just like running.

 “We may think of all the things we have to be grateful for, but that feeling is disconnected from our minds,” Stemen says.
 “It’s important to have regular gratitude practices because it’s almost like training a muscle.”